What are Marine Le Pen's policies?Comments

 Fresh air – or foul stench?

-As the 2017 presidential election approaches, a battle continues to rage in the French media over how to treat the Front National.
+As the 2017 presidential election approaches, the French media have been debating how to treat the Front National.
 Some fret that the reluctance of mainstream broadcasters to give the FN a platform will only alienate voters further.
-The newspaper Le Monde on the other hand refuses to report Marine Le Pen’s message without thorough scrutiny.
+Le Monde on the other hand refuses to report Marine Le Pen’s message without thorough scrutiny.

-“She shares the same obsessions (as her father): those of an organic nation on the point of sinking because it is gnawed away at by an internal evil – immigration – threatened by an external enemy – Europe – and betrayed by its elites,” the paper said in an editorial.
+“She shares the same obsessions (as her father): those of an organic nation on the point of sinking because it is gnawed away at by an internal evil – immigration – threatened by an external enemy – Europe – and betrayed by its elites,” the paper said in an editorial in November.

 For many, the Front National remains firmly anchored on the far-right: xenophobic, authoritarian, not so much modernised as deodourised – and France still needs to hold its nose.